errbotio/errbot/docs/user_guide/backend_development/index.rst

 ------------

-Backends are just a specialization of the bot, they are what is instanciated as the bot and are the entry point of the bot.
+Backends are just a specialization of the bot, they are what is instantiated as the bot and are the entry point of the bot.

 Following this logic a backend must inherit from :class:`~errbot.errBot.ErrBot`.